 The Dress: Prediction vs. Reality

-If you followed our Instagram stories that morning, you know our excitement to see the dress was through the roof.
-By then we had already put our prediction out into the world on what we thought Meghan Markle would wear.
+If you followed our Instagram stories the morning of the wedding, you know our excitement to see the dress was through the roof.
+By that point, we had already put our prediction out into the world on what we thought Meghan Markle would wear.
 We weren’t all wrong.
 We got the bateau neckline, the ¾ length sleeves, and the a-line skirt.
 What we weren’t counting on was the minimalism.

 Catching glimpses of Meghan in the car ride from Cliveden House Hotel to St. George’s Chapel we knew a few things for sure: the dress had sleeves, it had no visible lace along the bateau neckline, her hair was up, she wasn’t wearing the Spencer diadem as we’d hoped, but she was wearing a veil.
 You could also see the excitement on her face.
 She was beaming as all brides should!